What the 2026 Budget Changes Mean for Property Prices, Investors, Buyers and Renters

 This is the key behavioural question.
 Not what investors should do.
 What they probably will do.

 Many investors will, in fact, do nothing, because there are no changes to the tax rules if they do nothing and do not sell.
 And psychologically, many investors of these bad properties would prefer the low-effort status quo path anyway.
-They are the ones who jump onto social media to crowd source for the Top Boom Locations, they copy their friends, because when their friends had bought one, it automatically makes a location good.
+They are usually the ones who jump onto social media to crowd source for the Top Boom Locations, or they copy their friends, because when their friends had bought one, it automatically makes a location feels good.
 Low effort investment strategy plan is a plan for long term pain.

 The Budget changes will make proactive investors review their portfolios more carefully.

-They will look at:
+Investors will look at:

 rental yield